obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 > Smaller mobile devices currently do not show the Obsidian Sync status icon.
 ^obsidian-sync-status

-> [!todo] Next steps
+### Next steps

-> To connect other devices to your newly created and synced remote vault, move onto [[Set up Obsidian Sync on another device]].
+To connect other devices to your newly created and synced remote vault, move onto [[Set up Obsidian Sync on another device]].

->
-> To learn more about settings and files, move onto [[Select files and settings to sync]].
+To learn more about settings and files, move onto [[Select files and settings to sync]].

 ## Disconnect from a remote vault